Inside Qeshm, Iran’s underground missile fortress and geological marvel

 ‘Missile cities’ – the fortress in the strait

-Today, the island’s modern industrial facade, bolstered by its status as a Free Trade-Industrial Zone since 1989, is overshadowed by its role as Iran’s “unsinkable aircraft carrier”.
+Today, the island’s modern industrial facade, bolstered by its status as a free trade-industrial zone since 1989, is overshadowed by its role as Iran’s “unsinkable aircraft carrier”.

-Located just 22km (14 miles) south of the port city of Bandar Abbas, Qeshm dominates the Clarence Strait (Kuran) and acts as the primary platform for Iran’s “asymmetric” naval power, say analysts.
+Located just 22km (14 miles) south of the port city of Bandar Abbas, Qeshm dominates the Clarence Strait, also known as Kuran, and acts as the primary platform for Iran’s “asymmetric” naval power, say analysts.

 While exact figures regarding the number of Iranian fast-attack boats and coastal batteries hidden within the island’s subterranean labyrinths remain heavily classified, their strategic intent is clear.
-Retired Lebanese Brigadier General Hassan Jouni, a military and strategic expert, told Al Jazeera that Qeshm houses “striking Iranian capabilities” within what is described as an underground “missile city”.
+Retired Lebanese Brigadier-General Hassan Jouni, a military and strategic expert, told Al Jazeera that Qeshm houses “striking Iranian capabilities” within what is described as an underground “missile city”.
 These vast networks, Jouni said, are designed for one primary purpose: to effectively control or close the Strait of Hormuz.

 This, they have successfully done.
 Shipping traffic through the strait was effectively halted last week when Iran threatened to strike ships attempting to pass.

-Now, only a handful of ships carrying vital oil and gas supplies to the rest of the world are being allowed through, as countries scramble to negotiate deals with Iran for their own tankers and as the administration of US President Donald Trump attempts to assemble a naval convoy of warships to forcibly open the waterway.
+Now, only a handful of ships carrying vital oil and gas supplies to the rest of the world are being allowed through, as countries scramble to negotiate deals with Iran for their own tankers and as the administration of United States President Donald Trump attempts to assemble a naval convoy of warships to forcibly open the waterway.

 As Qeshm becomes the focal point of a 21st-century energy war, however, its silent salt caves and ancient shrines serve as a reminder that while past empires and military coalitions like those of the Portuguese and British have eventually faded, the geological fortress of the strait remains anchored in the turbulent tides of history.